Swrve/rate-limited-logger/README.md

 ## Performance

-In tests using JMH with Java 7 on a 2012 Macbook Pro, using RateLimitedLog with a string key (ie. the typical usage) ran in, on average, 68 nanoseconds per op, with a P99.99 of 8000 ns/op.
+In tests using JMH with Java 7 on a 2012 Macbook Pro, using RateLimitedLog with a string key (ie. the typical usage) ran in, on average, 105 nanoseconds per op, with a P99.99 of 16992 ns/op.

-Where performance is critical, note that you can obtain a reference to the RateLimitedLogWithPattern object for an individual log template, which will then avoid a ConcurrentHashMap lookup.
+Where performance is critical, note that you can obtain a reference to the LogWithPatternAndLevel object for an individual log template and level, which will then avoid a ConcurrentHashMap and AtomicReferenceArray lookup.

-Using this approach, the average time dropped to 56 nanoseconds per op, with a P99.99 of 4519 ns/op.
+Using this approach, the average time dropped to 76 nanoseconds per op, with a P99.99 of 4519 ns/op.
+TODO update

 More details: https://github.com/Swrve/rate-limited-logger/tree/master/jmh-tests